Codeception/codeception.github.com/install.markdown

 Start working by downloading one single file and running it with PHP

 {% highlight bash %}
-php codecept
+php codecept.phar
 {% endhighlight %}

 Initialize your testing environment with

 {% highlight bash %}
-php codecept bootstrap
+php codecept.phar bootstrap
 {% endhighlight %}

 Windows user now may use generated 'codecept.bat' file.